Multimodal Classification via Total Correlation Maximization: Experiments

 \subsection{Implementation Details}

-\paragraph{Backbone and Hyperparameter} For all audio-visual datasets, we follow the same setting as in the previous study~\citep{MMF-07-OGM-GE}, selecting ResNet-18~\citep{Resnet} as the encoder for both audio and visual modalities, and training it from scratch.
-For the audio modality, inputs are converted into spectrograms~\citep{librosa} of size $129\!\times\!862$ for the CREMA-D, AVE, and VGGSound datasets, and fbank~\citep{fbank} acoustic features for the Kinetics-Sounds dataset.
-For the visual modality, we extract images from videos at 1 fps and use one image as input for the CREMA-D dataset, and four images as input for the AVE, Kinetics-Sounds, and VGGSound datasets.
-For the UCF101 dataset, we extract frames and optical flow data from the videos at $1$ fps, using $3$ RGB frames and $3$ optical flow frames for each sample.
+\paragraph{Backbone and Hyperparameter} For all audio-visual datasets, we follow the same setting as in the previous study~\cite{MMF-07-OGM-GE}, selecting ResNet-18~\cite{Resnet} as the encoder for both audio and visual modalities, and training it from scratch.
+For the audio modality, inputs are converted into spectrograms~\cite{librosa} of size $129\!\times\!862$ for the CREMA-D, AVE, and VGGSound datasets, and fbank~\cite{fbank} acoustic features for the Kinetics-Sounds dataset.
+For the visual modality, we extract images from videos at 1 fps and use 3 images as input for the CREMA-D, Kinetics-Sounds, and AVE datasets, and four images as input for the VGGSound dataset.
+For the UCF101 dataset, we extract frames and optical flow data from the videos at $1$ fps, using $3$ RGB frames and $10$ optical flow frames for each sample.
 We use ResNet-18 as the backbone for both RGB and optical flow modalities and train ResNet-18 from scratch as their backbone.
-We utilize SGD~\citep{SGD} with $0.9$ momentum and $1e\!-\!4$ weight decay as the optimizer for all experiments.
-We set (learning rate, mini-batch size, epochs) to ($1e\!-\!3$, $64$, $200$) for CREMA-D and KS, ($1e\!-\!3$, $32$, $200$) for AVE, ($1e\!-\!3$, $64$, $100$) for VGGSound, and ($1e\!-\!3$, $32$, $400$) for UCF101.
+We utilize SGD~\cite{SGD} with $0.9$ momentum and $1e\!-\!4$ weight decay as the optimizer for all experiments.
+We set (learning rate, mini-batch size, epochs) to ($1e\!-\!3$, $32$, $200$) for CREMA-D and AVE, ($1e\!-\!3$, $64$, $200$) for Kinetics-Sounds, ($1e\!-\!3$, $64$, $100$) for VGGSound, and ($1e\!-\!3$, $32$, $400$) for UCF101.
 All of our experiments were performed on one NVIDIA Tesla V100 GPU.